-As most recruiters will tell you, candidates are not doing everything that they can to ensure success when partnering with an agency.
-Most candidates are utilizing this option for the first time, so here are some quick tips to help your recruiter relationship blossom!
+As most recruiters will tell you, candidates are not doing everything they can to ensure success when partnering with an agency.
+Most candidates utilize this option for the first time, so here are some quick tips to help your recruiter relationship blossom!

 Candidate Preparation | Part 2: Company Interviews